-I will admit I am enormously frustrated and disappointed with Mulligan after having read this interview of his.
-Mulligan is a legend within physio, known for his charismatic ways, colourful language, and straight-talking, and I like colourful language and straight talking.
-The guy even has a whole section of therapy and therapists named after him.
+I will admit I am enormously frustrated and disappointed with Brian after reading this interview.
+Mulligan is a legend within physio, known for his charismatic ways, colourful language, and straight-talking, and I like colourful language and straight-talking in the all too boring, dull, and grey world of physio.

-Mulligan is also a legend due to his infamous text book published in the 1980’s being illustrated with a female model in skimpy underwear (sometimes even without the underwear) who, if stories are to believed, was a lady of the night he hired for $50 and the assistants hands in the photos was the ladies pimp.
+Mulligan is also a legend due to his infamous textbook published in the 1980’s being illustrated with a female model in skimpy underwear (sometimes without the underwear) who, if the stories are to be believed, was a lady of the night he hired for $50 and the assistant’s hands in the photos were the ladies pimp.

-Now I like charismatic characters in this profession of ours with is many stuffy and serious dullards, and he is certainly is one of the most well-known.
-But this interview has completely changed my opinion of someone I admired and believed to be an influential leader in our profession.
+But this interview has changed my opinion of someone I once admired and believed to be an influential leader in our profession.
 Someone who I thought was a good critical thinker, but more importantly who I believed was keeping current with the changes and advances we have made in our understanding of the effects of manual therapy.

 I was taught many of Mulligans techniques as a student, and out of all the manual therapy bullshit I was taught, Mulligan’s MWMs, or ‘Mobilisations with Movements’ appealed to me greatly.
 They made sense.
-The premise was simple, try to facilitate a persons painful movement with the application of external forces directed to the joint/tissues… as it moves.
-It was simple, straightforward and not surrounded with too much poncy language or explanations.
+The premise was simple, try to facilitate a person’s painful movement with the application of external forces directed to the joint/tissues… as it moves.
+It was simple, straightforward and not surrounded with too many stupid explanations.

-But although our understanding as to the mechanism of effect has changed with these MWMs, this doesn’t mean we have to totally abandon these techniques, we simply need to change our understanding and explanations of how they work.
+Although our understanding as to the mechanism of effect has changed with MWMs, this doesn’t mean we have to totally abandon these techniques.
+Instead, we simply need to change our understanding and explanations of how they work.

 Many assume that as I am a vocal and strong critic about manual therapy that I don’t touch my patients at all.
 They are wrong.
-I touch many of my patients, I just don’t call it manual therapy.
-Manual therapy does not cover all hands on things we do, simply placing your hands on a patient and interacting with them is NOT manual therapy.
+I touch many of my patients, I just don’t call it formal manual therapy these days.

-Personally, I think we should change our descriptions for ALL manual therapy techniques, such as mobilisations, manipulations, massage, MWM’s myofasical release, etc they should NOT be called manual therapy, rather just symptom modification.
+Personally, I think we should change all our descriptions for ALL manual therapy techniques, such as mobilisations, manipulations, massage, MWM’s myofascial release, etc and they should NOT be called manual therapy, rather just symptom modification techniques.

 We know that ALL manual therapy is highly individual in its effect.
 We know that ALL manual therapy effects vary in size, duration and frequency, regardless of the technique, regardless of the of application, regardless of the experience of the therapist.

-I am acutely aware of theses individual responses and variable effects of manual therapy… sorry symptom modification, and I am under no illusions that many factors affect them.
-I know that there isn’t any technical skill in the application or superiority of one method over another.
+I am acutely aware of theses individual responses and variable effects of manual therapy, and I am under no illusions that many factors affect them.
+I know that there isn’t any superiority of one method over another.
 And I think physios should not be constrained by one set way or method, rather they should use various techniques and explore what may help a patient using a very basic set of principles…